Important Restrictions to the Use of Harvard Business School and Harvard Business Publishing in Courses

 Can I request a Harvard Business School Press article to be placed in Reserved Readings?

-No. You may provide Harvard Business School Press articles to students for purchase through MBS by contacting your academic director or program director.
+No. You may sign up for a free Harvard Business Publishing for Educators account to review ways to make materials available for the students to purchase.
 You might consider alternative articles and publications that can be placed in Reserved Readings.
 UMUC librarians are glad to assist you with locating similar materials from other publications that can be assigned to students as required readings; visit Ask a Librarian.

 Does this change affect Harvard Business School Cases?